kierendixon/purchase-order-tracker-aspnetcore_angular/README.md

 1. `docker build --tag purchase-order-tracker-identity -f src/PurchaseOrderTracker.Identity/Dockerfile .`
 1. `docker-compose up`

 Once the containers are started you can access the application at http://localhost:4890
+Login with non-admin account basic/basic or admin account super/super.

 # Technical Details